ramp-eu/AGILPLAS/docs/stepbystep.md

 This guide will cover, step-by-step, a demo for this ROSE-AP.

 As commented throughout this documentation, this repository is mainly composed of firmware for an M-DUINO PLC.
-All of the development has been done with the physical device connected to the the computer via USB-B as can be seen in the [architecture](architecture.md).
+All of the development has been done with the physical device connected to the computer via USB-B as can be seen in the [architecture](architecture.md).

-However, if one doesn't have access to the physical hardware, this guide will use a simulation.
+However, if one doesn't have access to the physical hardware, this guide offers a simulation.

 ## Dependencies